CMC COVID-19 Protocols

 Prior to arriving at work or school each day, every employee or student should take the responsibility to conduct a self-check and determine if they are showing any COVID19 symptoms.
 Faculty are encouraged to include this link in their syllabi where you will find information on COVID-19 symptoms and a self-check tool. https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html

-Non-contact temperatures may also be taken at the discretion of the supervisor or laboratory instructor.
+Non-contact temperatures may be taken at the discretion of the instructor, supervisor or laboratory instructor.

 It is the shared responsibility of all of us to keep each other safe.
 Employees and students who have symptoms should not attend in person or if they become sick during the day should immediately be separated from other individuals and sent home.
 Employees and students who develop symptoms outside of work should notify their supervisor or instructor and stay home.

 It is suggested that all instructors of on ground courses require students to maintain a fixed seating arrangement for the duration of the academic term.
-This is to ensure social distancing requirements, but also provides a means of contact tracing of students near any student that may test positive for COVID-19.
+This is to ensure a means of contact tracing of students near any student that may test positive for COVID-19.

 It is suggested that to eliminate multiple students coming in contact with door handles, the instructors will be directed to unlock and open the door and to utilize a floor wedge to keep the door open until the start of the class.